 I have always wanted four children.
-I have wanted four children since I was little.
+I have wanted a large family for as long as I can remember. since I was little.
 My grandmother had four children.
-My great grandmother had 11 children.
+My great-grandmother had 11 children.
 My Great-great-grandmother had more than that.

 And if they had not been planned for… I would love them exactly the same.

 There have been many times when I have had to defend our family.
 The number of children that we chose to have, the fact that I wanted them all to be so close in age (2 years between each of them), the fact that it is a little bit hard right now, but that I enjoy it and I actually find four kids to be less-stressful than three.